EricaC2401/GDPR-Obfuscator-Project/README.md

 # GDPR Obfuscator

 ## Project Overview
 This project provides a pipeline to read files from an AWS S3 bucket, obfuscate specified personally identifiable information (PII) fields, and then write the obfuscated file back to S3.
-It currently supports CSV file format.
+It currently supports CSV, JSON and PARQUET file formats and offers optional automatic PII detection via both heuristic and GPT-based methods..

 ## Features
-- **Read file from s3**: Support CSV file format.
+- **Read file from s3**: Support CSV, JSON and PARQUET file format.
-- **Obfuscate PII fields**: Replace specified sensitive fields with marked value '***'
+- **Obfuscate PII fields**: Replace specified sensitive fields with marked/ hashed values
-- **Write obfuscated file back to S3**: The output file will have the same format as the input file and will be written back to S3.
+- **Write obfuscated file back to S3**: The output file will be written back to S3.
+The output format is defaulted to have the same format as the input file but could be the other two available formats
 - **Exception handling**: Manages errors, e.g. unsupported file formats or missing fields
+- **Automatic PII detection**: It can automatically detect PII fields using either a heuristic model or GPT-based detection.
+This option is designed to assist users, though they can also manually input the fields to obfuscate if preferred.

 ## Installation
 - 1. Clone the repository